blockchyp/developer-docs/docs/sdk-guide/index.rst

 The core BlockChyp transactions fall into a few different categories with similar data structures.

 **Authorization Transactions** are used to capture a payment method through the gateway or via a payment terminal.
-These are the only transactions types that deal directly with payment methods.
+These are the only transaction types that deal directly with payment methods.

 **Authorization Transactions**